Sakura-Con Cosplay Chess Rules

 - All entries must be recognizable characters from manga, anime, video games, or another form of popular media.

 - All costumes must:

 - Follow all convention policies (nudity, props, etc. This includes peace bonding.
 See part C in the policies for more detail.)

 - All weapons must adhere to the convention’s weapon policy and must be peace-bonded.
-If staff believes the player is violating the rules of peace-bonding, that player will be removed from the board and replaced.
+If Masquerade Events Staff believes the player is violating the rules of peace-bonding, that player will be removed from the board and replaced.

 - No props or stage accessories that leave behind material will be allowed.
 This means no confetti, no fake blood, no rose petals or anything else that could disrupt everyone’s footing or damage the convention space.

 - No shoes are allowed on the mats.

 - If you are worried that your shoes cannot be removed for the duration of Cosplay Chess, please see a member of Masquerade Events Staff prior to the event for approval.